 - (a) PETITION FILED BY OR ON BEHALF OF A PRO SE DEBTOR.
-Any bankruptcy petition filed with this court by or on behalf of a pro se debtor on or after April 1, 2017 shall be accompanied by a current government-issued photo identification. - (1) FILING IN PERSON BY A DEBTOR.
-When filing a petition with the court in person, the filing party shall present a current government-issued photo identification for copying by the clerk's office. - (2) FILING BY MAIL BY A DEBTOR.
-When filing a petition with the court by mail, the filing party shall provide with the petition a legible photocopy of the filing party's current government-issued photo identification. - (3) FILING BY PERSON OTHER THAN THE DEBTOR.
-If a person other than the debtor files a petition on behalf of the debtor, the petition shall be accompanied by a legible photocopy of the document(s) giving the filing party the legal authority to file the petition on behalf of the debtor. - (4) RETENTION OF PHOTOCOPIES BY THE CLERK.
+Any bankruptcy petition filed with this court by or on behalf of a pro se debtor on or after April 1, 2017 shall be accompanied by a current government-issued photo identification. - (1) FILING IN PERSON.
+When filing a petition with the court in person, the filing party must present a current government-issued photo identification for copying by the clerk's office. - (2) FILING BY MAIL.
+When filing a petition with the court by mail, the petition must be accompanied by a legible black and white photocopy of the filing party's current government-issued photo identification. - (3) FILING BY PERSON OTHER THAN THE DEBTOR.
+If a person other than the debtor files a petition on behalf of the debtor, the petition must be accompanied by a legible black and white photocopy of the document(s) giving the filing party the legal authority to file the petition on behalf of the debtor. - (4) RETENTION OF PHOTOCOPIES BY THE CLERK.
 The clerk will convert photocopies of identification and documents authorizing filing by the filing party to pdf documents, which will be added to the docket as a restricted event, after which all paper copies will be destroyed. - (b) PETITION FILED BY OR ON BEHALF OF A MINOR OR INCOMPETENT PERSON.
-Any bankruptcy petition filed with this court on behalf of a minor or incompetent person on or after June 1, 2018 must comply and be in conformance with Local Rule1004.1-1.
+Any bankruptcy petition filed with this court on behalf of a minor or incompetent person on or after April 1, 2017 must comply and be in conformance with Local Rule1004.1-1.
 The petition shall be accompanied by a legible black and white photocopy of a current government-issued photo identification and all documents giving the filing party the legal authority to file the petition on behalf of the debtor.
 The clerk will convert photocopies of identification and documents authorizing filing by the filing party to pdf documents, which will be added to the docket as a restricted event, after which all paper copies will be destroyed. - (c) PETITION FILED BY A BUSINESS ENTITY.
 When a business entity files a voluntary bankruptcy petition, an executed copy of the resolution of the debtor's board of directors, managers, general partners, or other governing body authorizing the filing of the bankruptcy petition shall be filed with the petition.